Chihiro Muramatsu

 Chihiro Muramatsu (村松千裕, Muramatsu Chihiro) is a Japanese tennis player.

-On 24 February 2020, Muramatsu achieved a career-high singles ranking of world No. 205.
+On 24 February 2020, she achieved a career-high singles ranking of world No. 205.
 On 2 April 2018, she peaked at No. 303 in the WTA doubles rankings.

 Muramatsu has won one singles title and three doubles titles on the ITF Circuit.

+Career

 She made her WTA Tour main-draw debut at the 2018 Japan Open, after receiving a wildcard for the women's doubles tournament, partnering Hiroko Kuwata.

-At the 2019 Kunming Open, as a part of the ITF Circuit, Muramatsu made one of her biggest victory defeating top 100 Zhu Lin in the second round.
+At the 2019 Kunming Open, as a part of the ITF Circuit, Muramatsu recorded one of her biggest victory defeating top 100 Zhu Lin in the second round.

+She qualified for the main draw of the 2020 Thailand Open in Hua Hin but lost to Barbara Haas.